lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 which were used to estimate the diameters.
 See also the first exercise for the learner in Step 6.

-2.12.
-Return to the RSP TAP Search form by clicking on the RSP TAP Search button at upper left.

 .. _DP0-3-Portal-3-Step-3:

 Step 3.
 Find and explore a well-observed TNO
 ============================================

 3.1.
+Return to the RSP TAP Search form by clicking on the RSP TAP Search button at upper left.
+Navigate to the ADQL interface by clicking on the "Edit ADQL" button.

-The goal of Step 3 is to identify a distant object with a large number of observations, so its position on the sky as a function of time can be plotted.
+3.2.
+To identify a distant solar system object with a large number of observations, enter the query below.
-Return to the ADQL query interface by clicking on "RSP TAP Search" tab, and clicking on "Edit ADQL" button.
-Enter the query below.
-This query has the same basis as the one used above in step 1.2, with three changes.
-One, it joins with the ``DiaSource`` table to retrive the number of ``DiaSources`` (i.e., detections) associated with each object.
+This query joins the `MPCORB` table with the ``DiaSource`` table in order to retrive the number of detections: the count of the number of ``DiaSource`` table rows for a given solar system object, each of which has a unique ``ssObjectId``.
-Two, it applies a constraint that the semi-major axis be between 30 and 100 AU.
-Three, it uses a different constraint on ``ssObjectId`` to return a different random subset.
+This query also applies a constraint that the semi-major axis be between 30 and 100 AU, and a constraint on the ``ssObjectId`` to return a random subset (similar to Step 1.2).

 .. code-block:: SQL